 The main point is that no business can afford to be openly exposed to risk.
 I can explain some of the risk factors to help you decide which ones your enterprise might face, and how these might be mitigated with “key person” insurance.

 Importantly, I can work with you to determine the level of key person cover that would be appropriate for your venture, and source the policy appropriate for meeting your business’ needs.

 It’s worth noting that the tax deductibility of “key person” insurance premiums depends on how the policy is structured, so it can be costly to arrange key person cover without the assistance of expert advice.

 We believe that “key person” insurance should be a part of your venture’s succession plan.
-Contact my office today to find out how you can help to protect your business interests, and give those who are close to you and that business valuable peace of mind.
+Contact us today to find out how you can help to protect your business interests, and give those who are close to you and that business valuable peace of mind.